Application of three-body stability to globular clusters: I. The stability radius: Mardling stability criterion

 \section{Mardling stability criterion}

-We first summarise the Mardling stability criterion (MSC) and outline the algorithm used to determine the stability of any three-body system.
+We first summarise the Mardling stability criterion (MSC) which is based on resonance overlap and outline the algorithm used to determine the stability of any three-body system.
 The criterion for the MSC is given in \citet{RoIoA}, and interested readers are referred to this study for details which have been omitted here.
-The criterion below covers the more general case where the inner and outer orbits are relatively inclined by an angle $I$ \citep{RoInc}.
+The criterion below covers the more general case where the inner and outer orbits are relatively inclined by an angle $I$ (Mardling, in preparation).
 The inner orbit refers to the orbit of the binary composed of point masses $m_1$ and $m_2$, while the outer orbit refers to the orbit of $m_3$ with the centre of mass associated with the combined mass $m_{12} = m_1 + m_2$.

+Predicting unstable systems via resonance overlap has a long history, beginning with \cite{Chirikov1959} who found that a motion in a system will change from deterministic trajectories to chaotic motion once two resonances overlap.
+This occurs when $K \sim (\Delta \sigma_1 + \Delta \sigma_2)/\Omega_{12} > 1$ where $\Delta \sigma_i$ refers to the unperturbed width of resonance $i$ and $\Omega_{12}$ is the distance between resonances.
+In this work $\Delta \sigma_n$ is the width of the $n:1$ mean motion resonance and $\Omega_{12} = 1$ since it is the distance in period ratio space between the $n:1$ and $n+1:1$ resonances.

-We will use the common terminology of a system being in resonance if the ratio of the outer to inner periods ($\sigma = T_o/T_i$) is within a distance $\Delta \sigma$ of a particular ($n$:$n'$) resonance.
-When a system has initial conditions such that it resides in two resonances simultaneously then it is possible for the resonance angles to librate inside either resonance at any time.
+We will use the common terminology of a system being in resonance if the ratio of the outer to inner periods ($\sigma = T_o/T_i$) is within a distance $\Delta \sigma$ of a particular ($n:n'$) resonance.
+When a system has initial conditions such that it is librating in one resonance and a neighbouring resonance is sufficiently close then it can force it enough to make it circulate and jump into another resonance (see also \citeauthor{Wisdom1980} \citeyear{Wisdom1980} and \citeauthor{Laskar1990} \citeyear{Laskar1990} for an application to secular resonances).
 This jumping between resonances can occur at any time and means that two three-body systems with initially very close conditions will quickly diverge once one jumps to a different resonance, leaving the other behind.
 This sensitivity to changes in the initial conditions is characteristic of chaotic motion and is used by the MSC to predict unstable systems.